panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 5. Conclusion

-Writing a function type is quite simple:
+Writing a function type is simple:

 ```typescript
 type Sum = (a: number, b: number) => number